Baptouuuu/Sy/docs/View-engine.md

 * `view::on::pre::display`
 * `view::on::post::display`

-Those events are published with one argument which is the `ViewScreen` wrapper for the node being displayed.
+Those events are published with one argument which is the `ViewPortEvent` allowing you to access the viewscreen wrapper for the node being displayed via the method `getViewScreen`.

 ## Extra